YiLiu1999/SDST/README.md

-# SDST
-SDST: Self-supervised Double-Structure Transformer for Hyperspectral Images Clustering
+# SDST: Self-supervised Double-Structure Transformer for Hyperspectral Images Clustering
 An official source code for paper SDST: Self-supervised Double-Structure Transformer for Hyperspectral Images Clustering, accepted by TGRS.
 Any communications or issues are welcomed.
 Please contact 202214131160@stu.cqu.edu.cn.
 If you find this repository useful to your research or work, it is really appreciate to star this repository.

 # Overview